Dean, Rowan University

-Gaëtane Jean-Marie, Ph.D. a native of Haiti, is completing her first year as Dean of the College of Education and Richard O. Jacobson Endowed Chair of Leadership in Education at the University of Northern Iowa.
+Gaëtane Jean-Marie, Ph.D. a native of Haiti, previously worked as the Dean of the College of Education and Richard O. Jacobson Endowed Chair of Leadership in Education at the University of Northern Iowa.
 She has a Ph.D. in Educational Leadership and Cultural Studies and Post-Baccalaureate Certificate in Women’s Studies from the University of North Carolina-Greensboro, M.A. in Criminal Justice and B.A. in Political Science from Rutgers, The State of New Jersey.
 Her research focuses on educational equity and social justice in K-12 schools, women and leadership in P-20 system, and leadership development and preparation in a global context.
 She is the recent recipient of the Distinguished Career Alumni Award, School of Education, University of North Carolina at Greensboro and Janet McLain Legacy Award, University of Northern Iowa.

 I wanted to engage and collaborate with dean colleagues in developing and sustaining a shared understanding and commitment to improve our ability to prepare high quality and diverse teacher candidates.